geosolutions-it/MapStore2/docs/user-guide/widgets.md

 <img src="../img/widgets/counter-panel.jpg" class="ms-docimage"  style="max-width:450px;"/>

-Also in here the toolbar is similar to the one present in [Chart section](widgets.md#chart).
-The user, in this case, is allowed to:
+Also in this case the toolbar is similar to the one present in [Chart section](widgets.md#chart).
+The user is allowed to:

 * Select the attribute to **Use**